 - Explore more top generative AI statistics

-Data is from a double-blind survey of 500 United Kingdom consumers and 150 business buyers conducted from May 3 through July 14, 2023.
-The global survey entailed 11,000 consumers and 3,300 business buyers from Australia, Belgium, Canada, Denmark, Finland, France, Germany, India, Ireland, Italy, Japan, Netherlands, New Zealand, Norway, Philippines, Poland, Singapore, South Africa, Spain, Sweden, Switzerland, Thailand, United Arab Emirates, the UK, and the United States.
+Data is from a double-blind survey of 11,000 consumers and 3,300 business buyers conducted from May 3 through July 14, 2023.
+Data was collected from respondents in Australia, Belgium, Canada, Denmark, Finland, France, Germany, India, Ireland, Italy, Japan, Netherlands, New Zealand, Norway, Philippines, Poland, Singapore, South Africa, Spain, Sweden, Switzerland, Thailand, United Arab Emirates, United Kingdom, and the United States.
 Additional methodology and survey demographic details can be found in the State of the Connected Customer report.